CarloMicieli/java8-for-hipsters/README.markdown

     LocalDate now = LocalDate.now();

+### CompletableFuture

+Since a long time the only abstraction we have for asynchronous computation was `Future<T>`, but the only actual functionality was to block waiting a result.
+Finally we have a nice abstraction in the new class `CompletableFuture<T>`.

+Creating a computation already completed (not much useful) is simple as:

+    CompletableFuture<Integer> f1 = CompletableFuture.completedFuture(42);

+In the more general use case we would like to pass a computation to be performed asynchronously.
+With lambda it something like this:

+    CompletableFuture<Integer> f1 = CompletableFuture.supplyAsync(() -> longRunningTask(42));

+In this example the execution context is implicitly provided by a static method `ForkJoinPool.commonPool()`.

 ## References
 * __Cay S. Horstmann__ (2014); `Java SE 8 for the Really Impatient`; Addison-Wesley Professional; 1st edition
 * __Raoul-Gabriel Urma, Mario Fusco, and Alan Mycroft__ (2014); `Java 8 in Action`; Manning Pubblishing; MEAP